bjoernboeckle/mqtt-presence/README.md

 This state can be used for instance by homeassitant to detect if a PC is stil running.

 Additional a reboot and shutdown command are available, to reboot, shutdown the system via mqtt.
-Both is onl ypossible in case the app is running with sudo rights.
+Both is only possible in case the app is running with sudo rights.

 In case homeassistant is not requiered it can also be disabled.